holoviz/holoviews/doc/user_guide/index.rst

 * `Styling Plots <Styling_Plots.html>`_
    How to control common styling options including color/style cycles and colormapping.

+* `Colormaps <Colormaps.html>`_
+   Overview of colormaps available, including when and how to use each type.

 * `Plotting with Bokeh <Plotting_with_Bokeh.html>`_
    Styling options and unique `Bokeh <bokeh.pydata.org>`_ features such as plot tools and using bokeh models directly.